cparsell/music-spider/README.md

 # music-spider
 Finds concerts near you based on your Spotify listening history and emails them to you.
 It can also create Google Calendar events for the concerts it finds.

+This was made so that I can find out when artists I love are in town.
+I have often missed these.
+I wanted something that just focused on the artists I listen to.
+No artists recommended by an AI based on my listening habits.
+No newsletters with 99% concerts I would not be interested in.

 ![logo](https://i.postimg.cc/GtnY2t84/music-spider-logo-inv-nobg.png)

 Developed by https://github.com/cparsell